smallstep/docker-tls/README.md

 All of these examples use the [`step-ca`](https://github.com/smallstep/certificates/) Certificate Authority server.
 If you don't want to run your own CA, try our [Certificate Manager](https://smallstep.com/signup?product=cm) hosted CA to get going quickly.

-You'll need a Smallstep CA URL and root fingerprint to build these images.
+You'll need a CA URL and root fingerprint to build these images.

 Inside the container, the [`step`](https://github.com/smallstep/cli/) CLI tool performs certificate management functions.